ElectroDrome/core65x/docs/cpu_6502_list.md

+# 🧠 6502 CPU Catalog – A Tribute to the Silicon Lineage

+This document is the result of countless hours of research, cross-referencing, and technical deep-dives into the world of 6502-compatible processors.
+From the original NMOS chips of the 1970s to modern FPGA implementations and emulated cores, this catalog traces the evolution of one of the most iconic microarchitectures in computing history.

+Each entry in this list has been carefully curated to reflect not only technical specifications — such as clock speed, opcode count, signal compatibility, and performance — but also the historical and architectural context that shaped its design.
+Whether you're exploring retro computing, building your own SBC, or designing a modern machine-time system, this catalog offers a comprehensive reference across decades of silicon innovation.

+Highlights include:
+- ✅ Original MOS and Synertek variants
+- ✅ CMOS successors and embedded SoCs
+- ✅ FPGA softcores with cycle-accurate timing
+- ✅ Educational kits and breadboard builds
+- ✅ Emulators in Python, TypeScript, Rust, and C++
+- ✅ Extended architectures like 65C02, 65CE02, and 65816

+This is more than a list — it's a living archive of machine-time intelligence.
+May it serve as a resource, a roadmap, and a celebration of the 6502 legacy.

+*Compiled with care by ElectroDrome.*

+---

 | Manufacturer     | Model        | Year | Architecture           | Clock (MHz) | RAM          | I/O Ports                                    | Signals                                     | Opcodes      | MIPS | Cycles/Instr. | Performance   | Profil      | Notable Features                                |
 |------------------|--------------|------|------------------------|-------------|--------------|----------------------------------------------|---------------------------------------------|--------------|------|---------------|---------------|-------------|-------------------------------------------------|
 | aholme.co.uk     | Verilog6502  | 2012 | Verilog, 6502          | 10          | extern       | 6502 bus                                     | IRQ, NMI, RDY, PHI2, SYNC, SO               | 151 (6502)   | 4.3  | 2-7           | 10.0x (6502)  | FPGA        | Phase-accurate, netlist-derived from Visual6502 |